w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 specific account IDs are logged in, so that it can tell when there no more logged in accounts for this IDP.
-This introduces extra complexity, whereas the IDP already knows how many accounts are logged in and thus whether no accounts remain after this signout action.
+This introduces extra complexity, whereas the IDP already knows how many accounts are logged in and thus whether no accounts remain after this logout action.